MicrosoftDocs/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 ## Edit a Glint validated question

-Prepopulated or questions you’ve added to the cycle can be edited.
+Prepopulated or questions added to the cycle can be edited.
 Select the **verticle ellipses** to open the dropdown menu and then select **Edit Question**.

 :::image type="content" source="media/glint/setup/360-edit-question.png"alt-text="Screenshot of the Edit Question option in the verticle ellipses dropdown menu.":::